raku-community-modules/Trait-IO/README.md

         # $fh is auto-closed on block leave
     }

-    # Top-level is OK too:
+    # Top-level is OK too; will close on scope leave
     my $fh does auto-close = "foo".IO.open: :w;
     # ...
 ```